-- (a) an end date for the event has been reached where no result has been agreed by the date set for close of play (and the TD determines the game needs to end), or - (b) POSTAL: after 3 years of play where no date was set for close of play, or - (c) more than one substitution would have been required on the same board following multiple accepted withdrawals [Reference: Executive Board rule clarification]
+a. an end date for the event has been reached where no result has been agreed by the date set for close of play (and the TD determines the game needs to end), or b. more than one substitution would have been required on the same board following multiple accepted withdrawals [Reference: Executive Board rule clarification]

 Except as stated below, the TD should initiate the automated adjudication system to begin the adjudication process.
-Players should follow the procedures described in §2.13.
-Team Captains have no role in the automated adjudication process except to be available to answer player enquiries.
+Players should follow the procedures described in §2.13. team captains have no role in the automated adjudication process except to be available to answer player enquiries.